-It was her, after all, who gave Roosevelt a list of conditions she expected to be met before becoming his incoming Secretary of Labor in 1933.
-These conditions, that later become the blueprint for the New Deal, included a minimum wage, unemployment benefits, a 40-hour work week, the abolition of child labor, social security, a public services employment program, and nation-wide health care coverage.
+It was her, after all, who gave Roosevelt the blueprint of The New Deal.
+It was carefully written out in the list of conditions Perkins insisted had to be met when she became Roosevelt’s Secretary of Labor in 1933.
+It not only included a minimum wage for employees, unemployment benefits, and a 40-hour work week, it also created the social security program, as well as a public services employment program.

-“Are you sure you want these things done?,” she asked Roosevelt after reading her list of proposed reformations to him, “Because you don’t want me for Secretary of Labor if you don’t.”
+“Are you sure you want these things done?,” Perkins asked Roosevelt after reading her list of proposed reformations to him, “Because you don’t want me for Secretary of Labor if you don’t.”

 Working with FDR

 By the time Perkins came to Washington, D.C. to work for FDR she had already known him for twenty years.
-They worked together during his time as New York State’s governor, from 1929 until 1932, where she served as his Industrial Commissioner.
+They worked together during his time as New York State’s governor, from 1929 until 1932, when she was his Industrial Commissioner.
 In that role, she dedicated herself to labor issues in the aftermath of the Great Depression, advocating for the rights and services of the unemployed.

 In an age rife with sexism and the prevailing attitude that women should stay home with their children and let their husbands work, Perkins knew even before she stepped foot in the White House that becoming the first female Secretary of Labor in the nation’s capital would be no easy feat.

-Nevertheless, it wasn’t an easy decision to make.
-In fact, she wept so intensely after her initial visit with FDR about the Secretary of Labor position, that her daughter Susannah remembered the melancholy of it decades later.
+Still, it wasn’t easy.
+In fact, she wept so much after her initial visit with FDR about the Secretary of Labor position, that her daughter Susannah remembered the melancholy of it decades later.

 Her worries were not unfounded, either.
 Even after accomplishing the Civilian Conservation Corps. and the National Industrial Recovery Act with FDR during his first 100 days in office, congressmen sniped that while she was intelligent, they would never want her to be their wife.
-Then, when she actively avoided the press’s growing interest in her personal life, they started giving her derogatory nicknames like “Ma Perkins” among many others.
-In response, she called them “nasty snoops,” and continued business as usual.
-Later, congress even tried to impeach her after she refused to extradite Harry Burns, a supposed communist that she knew was innocent.
-Sadly, even the fellow cabinet members she worked alongside with in FDR’s White House passed notes about her during meetings she attended with them, rolling their eyes whenever she spoke.
+Then, when she actively avoided the press’s growing interest in her personal life, they started giving her derogatory nicknames like “Ma Perkins.”
+In turn, she called them “nasty snoops,” and continued her business as usual.
+Later on, Congress even tried to impeach her when she refused to extradite Harry Burns, a supposed communist that she knew was innocent.
+Sadly, even the fellow cabinet members she worked with in FDR’s White House passed notes about her during meetings she attended with them, rolling their eyes whenever she spoke.

 “I was apprehensive and on guard at the first official cabinet meeting,” Perkins later wrote in The Roosevelt I Knew, “As the only woman member, I did not want my colleagues to get the impression that I was too talkative.
 I resolved not to speak unless asked to do so…My colleagues looked at me with curiosity.
 I think some weren’t sure I could speak.”